 How is dementia with Lewy bodies diagnosed?

 Your healthcare provider will ask about your medical history and symptoms.
-He or she will do physical exam.
+They will do physical exam.
 You may also need these tests:

 - Blood tests.
-These are to rule out conditions such as vitamin B12 deficiency and hypothyroidism (low levels of thyroid hormone).
+These are to rule out conditions such as vitamin B-12 deficiency and low levels of thyroid hormone (hypothyroidism).

 - CT scan.
-This imaging test uses X-rays to create pictures of the brain.
+This imaging test uses X-rays and a computer to create detailed pictures of the brain.

 - Electroencephalogram (EEG).
 An EEG measures the electrical activity of the brain.

 - MRI.
-This imaging test uses a large magnet and radio waves to look at organs and structures inside your body.
+This imaging test uses a large magnet and radio waves to look at organs and structures inside your body without using X-rays.
 MRIs are very useful for examining the brain.